 ‘You Shook Me All Night Long’

 Back in Black is indeed classic in almost all aspects; it may not have the most thought-provoking lyrics or the most pleasing melodies, but it is the cornerstone of all hard rock albums following it.
 This 1980 album has sold 50 million albums worldwide, which places it at No. 2 behind Michael Jackson’s Thriller.
-Not bad for a band who contemplated breaking up just months earlier.
+Not bad for a band that contemplated breaking up just months earlier.